Nefara's recent activity

 I got into my first relationship when a gaming friend online "confessed" and made me feel wanted and desired.
 I was very interested in sex at first, but after we moved in together the relationship went sour and I lost all of my desire.
 I was celibate for something like 6 years.
 Sex or being sexual just didn't occur to me, but he was constantly pressuring me and guilt tripping me for "withholding" intimacy.

 Eventually I got out of that relationship and started trying to date, which was a whole new challenge.
 How do you communicate to the average allosexual that you might be interested in dating them, but you're not currently attracted to them, but if we get along things might turn romantic, but if they do then sex might not be soon or frequent or consistent?
 Thank goodness for online dating.
 Trying to find partners that had the same life goals and values, with similar interests, with a compatible attitude towards sex in the age range and location I needed was like looking for a unicorn.
 I finally found my husband, who met all of my criteria (and I met his), who also identifies as somewhere on the ace spectrum.
 We can share life and physical intimacy, and sex is something we can have if we both feel like it, but sometimes we just don't and that's fine.
-Our relationship isn't perfect, no relationships are, but he's a great partner and a fantastic dad.
+Our relationship isn't perfect, no relationships are, but we both found something that works for us.

 Nefara